Where to Stay in Luxor: Top Hotels for Every Traveler’s Budget

 The East Bank is the heart of tourism in Luxor.
 Here, vibrant markets and modern hotels give way to captivating ancient sites.

-• Atmosphere & What it's Known For: Bustling, , and full of energy.
+• Atmosphere & What it's Known For: Bustling, lively, and full of energy.
 The East Bank is home to countless tour agencies, souvenir shops, and restaurants that cater to a wide variety of tastes.

 • Who It Suits Best: Perfect for first-time visitors and history buffs eager to immerse themselves in Egypt's rich past.
 Couples looking for convenience and nightlife will also find their niche here.